 The census isn’t going to give you everything you want to know about your ancestors, but it is a fast, easy, and inexpensive way to get started.

-Quick Tip: in some census years, a few people on each page were chosen to provide extra information - be sure to check the bottom of the census sheet, and you might get lucky.
+Quick Tip: in some census years, a few people on each page were chosen to provide extra information – be sure to check the bottom of the census sheet, and you might get lucky.
 More on the U.S. census here.

 Here’s a quick rundown on the other types of records used most often in genealogy.